edricz/base/README.md

-# Hello Node example

-This example shows how to build a containerized Node.js application using Kubernetes and Docker.

-Visit {TODO_ADD_TUTORIAL_LINK} to follow the tutorial to deploy this application on Google Container Engine.
-# base
+# Base Docker Image

+This is the base docker image used by all other images.